 - 1. Parents may schedule appointments with their child's teachers during their scheduled plan periods. - 2.
-Teachers may communicate to families through classroom newsletters, calendars and homework planners. - 3.
+Teachers may communicate to families through classroom newsletters, calendars, homework planners, and through online applications such as: Class Dojo, Seesaw, Canvas, Google Classroom, Remind - 3.
 A Back to School Night is held a few days before school begins to give families an opportunity to meet their child's teachers and receive important information about the upcoming school year. - 4.
 Family Activity Nights are held at least twice annually to give parents and students opportunities to participate in reading and math activities.